Baillie Gifford European Growth Trust Buys Back Shares

 Baillie Gifford European Growth Trust PLC GBP (GB:BGEU) has released an update.

-Baillie Gifford European Growth Trust has announced the purchase of 50,000 ordinary shares at 85.60p, which will be held in Treasury.
-This transaction adjusts the number of shares available on the market to 350,032,585, potentially impacting shareholder interests under FCA regulations.
-This strategic move could influence the trust’s share dynamics and investor calculations.
+Baillie Gifford European Growth Trust has announced the repurchase of 75,000 ordinary shares at 83.60p each, which will be held in treasury.
+This move impacts the total number of shares available to shareholders, now standing at 349,957,585.
+Investors can use this figure to assess their holdings in line with disclosure regulations.

 For further insights into GB:BGEU stock, check out TipRanks’ Stock Analysis page.